thindil/nish/README.md

 example, entering the shell's command: `fossopen myrepo` will execute command:
 `fossil open fossil/myrepo.fossil --workdir myrepo`

+#### Advanced shell's commands' history

+The shell sorts the commands history not only by most recently used but also by most frequently used.
+Additionally, there are available a few commands to manipulate the shell's commands' history like show history or clear it.
+And more to come.

 ### How to install

 At this moment, the only option is to build it from the source.
 You will need a